 Leukocyte Cell-derived Chemotaxin-2 (LECT2) Amyloidosis

 Leukocyte cell-derived chemotaxin-2 (LECT2) amyloidosis, also known as ALECT2, is a rare form of amyloidosis that most commonly affects the liver and kidney.
-Leukocyte cell-derived chemotaxin factor 2 is a protein associated with tissue growth and repair following cell damage.
+Leukocyte cell-derived chemotaxin factor 2 is a protein associated with tissuea group of cells that work together to perform a function growth and repair following cell damage.
 Because of how rare LECT2 amyloidosis is, there has been limited research done into the aggressiveness and prognosis of this disease.

 Insulin Amyloidosis